Isa Brown: Eggs, Height, Size and Raising Tips

 Since this chicken was bred primarily for commercial purposes, there is no set breed standard.
 It is also important to know that as a hybrid breed, the ISA Brown doesn’t breed true, making it impossible to breed them for show purposes.

-The offspring do not consistently retain the characteristics of the parent and may have kidney problems.
-They also do not retain the breed characteristics, making them a poor choice for breeding.
+The offspring do not consistently retain the characteristics of the parents.
+It should be noted that if the breeding process is not properly managed, the descendants may end up developing kidney problems.
+They also do not retain attractive breed characteristics, making them a poor choice for breeding.

-They have eye colors ranging from gold to red and have red combs and wattles.
-The breed has a very similar appearance to the Rhode Island Red breed, but their body is leaner and more similar to a leghorn, another prolific egg layer.
+They have reddish-orange eye color.
+The red theme extends to the combs and wattles.
+The breed has a very similar appearance to the Rhode Island Red breed, but its body is leaner and more similar to a Leghorn, another prolific egg layer.

-They have a short and straight tail that may contain white feathers.
-The underside of their feathers also tend to be white, so you may see some white peaking between those beautiful coppery feathers on a windy day.
+They have short and straight tails that may contain white feathers.
+The base of their feathers also tends to be white.
+So, you may notice some white peaking between those beautiful coppery feathers on a windy day.

 These chickens do well as pets and in neighborhoods.
 They are a fairly quiet breed that loves to forage in a backyard.
-Give them a place to roam and forage for bugs and worms and they will be content.
+Issue a license to roam and forage for bugs and worms, and they’ll love you for it.

 ISA Browns are also very social with people.
-They are the type of chicken to enjoy cuddling in your lap or may follow you around your backyard.
+They are the type of chicken that jump on your lap for a little cuddle time.
+Or they may shadow you around your backyard; what a stalker!
 Needless to say, the personality of these chickens will win over the hearts of those who work with them.

 Egg Laying